moelzanaty3/react-redux-guide-with-zanaty/README.md

 export default App;
 ```

 - Whenever a class gets created (React or not), the constructor gets called.
-If you don't create a constructor, there's
-  a default one that silently gets run in the background.
-Inside we accept the props from whatever parent created it and
-  then call `super(props)` since we need to take those props and hand them to React.
+If you don't create a constructor, there's a default one that silently gets run in the background.
+Inside we accept the props from whatever parent created it and then call `super(props)` since we need to take those props and hand them to React.

 - We initiate state here.
 We are going to be keeping an array of products data that we load from the API.
 We'll
   initialize that as an empty array so we never have to check if that array exists or not.

-- We're calling getAllProduct method.
+- We're calling `getAllProduct` method.
 This lets us get all available products.

-- Now, after the response comes back from the API, we call a method called setState. setStates takes in an object and
+- Now, after the response comes back from the API, we call a method called `setState`. `setState` takes in an object and
   does a shallow merge with your current state.

 - Now we take that API data and output that to the DOM.
 Notice React is smart enough to re-render itself after a